7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-The flushing of condoms in the toilet can lead to blockages in the plumbing of your home as well as the wastewater treatment plant.
+The flushing of condoms in the toilet can cause blockages to both the plumbing in your home and wastewater treatment facilities.

 3. Food preparation grease and oil

-Grease and oil must be put in a container and thrown away in the trash, because they can harden and cause blockages in your drains and pipes.
+Grease and oil should be removed from the container and thrown away in the trash, because they will harden and cause obstructions in your drains or pipes.

-Tampons and sanitary pads are often marketed in the form of "flushable, " but flushing them can cause problems later when they join with other products to create a nasty clog.
+Tampons and sanitary pads are frequently marketed in the form of "flushable, " but flushing them can cause troubles later on if they combine with other items to create a nasty blockage.

-It is not recommended to flush medications down the toilet because they can be a source of contamination for water sources.
+It is not recommended to flush medications in the toilet since they can contaminate our water sources.

 6. Dental floss

-Dental floss is crafted to be sturdy so it won’t split when wet, which can lead to the possibility of clogging your pipes.
+Dental floss is designed to be durable, which means it won’t split in water, leading to possible blockages in your pipes.

 7. Paper towels

-If you flush any of these seven items will ultimately lead to blocked drains as well as damaged pipelines within your plumbing system which can result in an unexpected cost to you.
-Stay mindful of what you flush down the toilet.
+If you flush one of these seven things can lead to blocked drains and damaged pipelines within your plumbing system which can result in an unexpected cost to the homeowner.
+Stay mindful of what you put down the drain.

 Item | Reason for not Flushing |